coswald/Dukes/README.md

 ### Break down into end to end tests

 The first test is for the `KleinScanner` class.
 This test is found in `kleins.java`, as well as the `kleins` executable.
 This will generate tokens for a simple Klein program.
+For this test, we created `print-one.kln` and copied code provided to us by Dr. Wallingford.
 The second test is for the `KleinParser` class.
 This tests is found in `kleinf.java`, as well as the `kleinf` executable.
 This will tests whether a klein file is a valid program.
+For this test, we created illegal programs such as `vector-dot-product.kln`.
+The third test is also for the `KleinParser` class.
+This tests is found in `kleinf.java`, as well as the `kleinf` executable.
+This will tests whether a klein file is a valid program.
+For this test, we created a legal program called `pi.kln`, which will generate the amount of digits in pi specified.

 ## Deployment